ValKmjolnir/Nasal-Interpreter/README.md

 > ./nasal filename

-Use these commands to get some information of interpreter:
+Use these commands to get version of interpreter:

-> ./nasal -v
-> ./nasal -version
+> ./nasal -v | -version

-> ./nasal -h
+Use these commands to get version of interpreter:

-> ./nasal -help
+> ./nasal -h | -help

 ## Parser